volodymyrhudyma/blog/content/blog/react-antipatterns-index-as-a-key.md

 <li key={2}>3</li>
 ```

-Now, React knows that the new element is the one with the key **3**, other elements have just changed their positions.
+Now React knows that the new element is the one with the key **3**, other elements have only changed their position.

-Any value can be used as a key unless it's **unique**.
+Any value can be used as a key unless it is **unique**.

-In case if you don't have any unique value (we can't add a number itself as a key, because someone can provide two identical numbers), it's also possible to use an **index** of an element inside of the loop (which is exactly what has been done in the above example).
+In case you do not have a unique value (we can not add a number itself as a key because someone can supply two identical numbers), it's also possible to use an **index** of an element inside the loop (which is exactly what was done in the example above).

 Let's fix our React component: